Bhupesh-V/godeping/README.md

 ## Use-cases

 1. **Tech Debt, Refactoring & Cleanup**
-   - When inheriting an unfamiliar Go project, get a sense of technical debt in terms of unmaintained dependencies.
+   - When inheriting an unfamiliar Go project, get a sense of technical debt in terms of dependencies.
 2. **Security Audits & Compliance**
    - Flag deps that might not receive security patches anymore.
 3. **Open-Source Spirit**
    - Help (sponsor) maintainers to keep the unmaintained libraries alive.
    - Fork the ones that cannont be helped.
-Take charge on giving back to the community.
+Take charge on giving back to the community 🏃🏼‍♂️.

 ## Usage